-Another type of core-on-flake flaking found in Guanyindong is the kombewa knapping.
+Another type of core-on-flake flaking found in Guanyindong is the Kombewa flake.
 It is evidenced on 21 Kombewa flakes (median maximum dimension = 69mm), and 10 Kombewa cores (median maximum dimension = 82.4mm) most of which show truncated faceting also.
 Kombewa production (see examples from Figure 4d,h, f-g), firstly noted by W.E.
-Owen (1938, Owen 1939) and further described by Tixier (1980) and Dauvois (1981), is well known in Afria, but has also been found in many lithic industries around Eurasia (see J. Wang 1994, Boëda and Au Présent 2018).
+Owen (1938, Owen 1939) and further described by Tixier (1980) and Dauvois (1981), is well known in Africa, but has also been found in many lithic industries around Eurasia (see J. Wang 1994, Boëda and Au Présent 2018).
 During the Early Stone Age, the Kombewa technique (Tixier, Inizan et al. 1980) is mainly used in the Acheulean assemblages from Africa and Europe before the development of Levallois strategies (Inizan 1999).
-Although this method is known as production of blanks for core-tools in Africa, it’s also used to produce small flakes (Bordes 1975).
+Although this method is known for the production of blanks for core-tools in Africa, it’s also used to produce small flakes (Bordes 1975).
 At Guanyindong, the Kombewa method is utilized to produce relatively small flakes with sharp edges.